- Chart

 Goal

-To seek daily investment results, before fees and expenses, that correspond to two times the inverse (-2x) of the daily performance of the KBW Regional Banking Index.
+To seek daily investment results that are two times the inverse of the daily performance of the KBW Regional Banking Index.

 Investment Approach and Strategy